ffalt/mah/README.md

 ### Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use `npm run build:prod` for a production build.
+For a production build, use `npm run build:prod`.

 ### Running tests